 • The propane smell may not be strong enough to wake up someone who is sleeping.

 • The propane smell may be in a location (basement or attic) where it is not detected by people in other areas of the building.

-• A phenomenon called “odor fade” can occur—an unintended reduction in the concentration of the odor of propane (as explained on page 8).
+• A phenomenon called “odor fade” can occur—an unintended reduction in the concentration of the odor of propane.

 ODOR FADE ALSO CAN DIMINISH PROPANE’S SMELL.

 Odor fade is an unintended reduction in the concentration of the odor of propane, making it more difficult to smell.
 Although rare, several situations can cause odor fade: